 The Saline parents and their I/DD loved ones embraced the concept and purchased 10 of the 34 homes in the new Maple Oaks neighborhood.
 The remaining 24 homes were purchased by neurotypical adults who welcomed having I/DD neighbors.
 The entire development was funded with private equity and construction loans from investors and a community bank; no public or charitable subsidies were required.
 In addition, all homes were pre-sold to mitigate development risk, including 18 before groundbreaking.

 Groundbreaking to completion took five years, even with the delays caused by the Covid-19 pandemic and related labor and supply issues.
 News of the new neuro-inclusive neighborhood in Saline, Michigan spread during development, and soon groups of parents from Michigan and other states were visiting Maple Oaks and asking if we could build a neuro-inclusive neighborhood in their hometown.
 We formed Three Oaks Communities to meet this demand.

-We are currently in the final stages of pre-development and accepting reservations from qualified applicants for our next three new neuro-inclusive neighborhoods in Rochester Hills, MI.
+We are currently in the final stages of pre-development and accepting reservations from qualified applicants for our next new neuro-inclusive neighborhoods in Rochester Hills, MI.
 Construction is expected to begin in Fall 2023.